 As already mentioned, a program needs to be documented, and the information provided in the documentation may also be used by third-party software using the web-services.
 To fulfil these two pre-requisites, we propose that a single documentation file is provided, following a precise schema.

 The format of the documentation is exposed in a separate document: Documenting the program / web-service.

-The archive should have only one top-directory, named after the program’s name and the provider’s name given in the description-wsDD.xml, one top-directory which contains all the files, without any exception.
+The archive should have only one top-directory, named after the program’s name and the provider’s name given in the description-wsDD.xml, which contains all the files, without any exception.
 This top-directory may obviously contain other sub-directories.